 SocketLabs is Now GDPR Compliant: Here’s What Email Senders Need to Know

-SocketLabs, the GDPR and Privacy Shield.
-What Email Senders Need to Know.
+SocketLabs and GDPR: What Email Senders Need to Know.

 We are writing this article to let you know about the upcoming GDPR regulations, what we are doing at SocketLabs regarding our own compliance and ways that we may be able to help you with yours.
 As a trusted email delivery service, we hope to educate you on issues involving the use of our email marketing and email API services and hope you find this article useful.
 Before we begin however, we must warn you that we are not lawyers, and this article is not legal advice.
 We strongly suggest that you consult an attorney to learn how GDPR may affect your business.